 If you use the postal service (sometimes called ‘poor man’s copyright’), or any commercial system which requires you to store the work yourself, there is no evidence to say that the contents have not been swapped, or that you did not seal the envelope years later.
 It is so easy to cast doubt on such evidence, we believe it is next to worthless.

-Lodging a copy with a bank or solicitor
+Lodging a copy with a bank, solicitor or lawyer

 Despite the professional nature of these establishments, copyright witnessing is not their main concern, and they are unlikely to understand the scale of the undertaking required to provide an adequate service.

 If your work was submitted in an electronic format, compact disc, DVD, etc. or even stored on a PC/server, there is a risk of data corruption, which increases with time.
 The same principal applies to magnetic media - cassettes, video tapes, etc.